 Note: Technically, the term “graphic novel” describes an original story never before published.
 Books containing story arcs originally published in periodicals are often referred to as “trade paperbacks.”
-For the sake of simplification, both will be included here under the term “graphic novel,” though the distinction remains.
+For the sake of simplification, both will be included here under the term “graphic novel,” although the distinction remains.

 In a format similar to traditional literary novels, graphic novels tell a complete story through a combination of illustration art and text.
 Often utilizing superheroes as protagonists, graphic novels are self-contained stories with a beginning and an ending.
 The story may be one created specifically for the book or as a compilation of previously published periodicals containing a story arc that continues through several issues, from just one title or several titles that contribute to that sole story arc.